History of Rome (Livy)

 Stories from Livy I.4, on an altar panel from Ostia.
 Father Tiber looks on at the lower right while the national lupa (wolf) nourishes Romulus and Remus, founders of Rome.
 The herders are about to find them.
 One of their goats can be seen.
 Small animals denote the wildness of the place.
 The national aquila (eagle) is portrayed.

-The History of Rome, perhaps originally titled Annales, and frequently referred to as Ab Urbe Condita (From the Founding of the City), is a monumental history of ancient Rome, written in Latin between 27 and 9 BC by the Roman historian Titus Livius, better known in English as "Livy".
+The History of Rome, perhaps originally titled Annales, and known since late antiquity as Ab Urbe Condita (From the Founding of the City), is a monumental history of ancient Rome, written in Latin between 27 and 9 BC by the Roman historian Titus Livius, better known in English as "Livy".
 (Note: Various indications point to the period from 27 to 20 BC as that during which the first decade was written.
 In the first book (XIX.
 3) the emperor is called Augustus, a title which he was granted by the Roman Senate early in 27, and in IX.
 18 the omission of all reference to the restoration, in 20, of the standards taken at Carrhae seems to justify the inference that the passage was written before that date.
 In the epitome of book LIX, there is a reference to a law of Augustus which was passed in 18.)
 The work covers the period from the legends concerning the arrival of Aeneas and the refugees from the fall of Troy, to the city's founding in 753 BC, the expulsion of the Kings in 509 BC, and down to Livy's own time, during the reign of the emperor Augustus.
 (Note: Livy uses the chronology of Varro, one of his predecessors, whose chronology was the most widely accepted in antiquity, and remains in general use today, although scholars continue to debate the dating of specific events, including the founding of Rome itself.)
 (Note: In Roman times, it was customary to date events according to the consuls of each year, rather than assigning each year a numerical name; so while it was possible to date events by reference to the founding of Rome, this was rarely done.
 For instance, the consuls of 439 BC were Agrippa Menenius Lanatus and Titus Quinctius Capitolinus Barbatus, so that year would typically be referred to as "the consulship of Agrippa Menenius and Titus Quinctius", rather than "the year three hundred and fifteen".
 From this custom, the consuls who began each year are sometimes referred to as the eponymous magistrates of that year; that is, the magistrates after whom the year was named.)
 The last event covered by Livy is the death of Drusus in 9 BC.
 35 of 142 books, about a quarter of the work, are still extant.
 The surviving books deal with the events down to 293 BC (books 1–10), and from 219 to 166 BC (books 21–45).